benhuds/ocaml-provers/propositional/README.md

     itt p;;

-to declare a proposition "A implies A" and generate a PDF of the proof done in LaTeX. this assumes you have pdflatex installed on your computer. if you just want a yes/no answer then you can use
+to declare a proposition "A implies A" and generate a PDF of the proof done in LaTeX.
+If you don't have pdflatex installed or if you just want a yes/no answer then you can use

     solve p;;

 instead.
+The tableaux method is syntax-directed so the implementation of the basic `solve` function is pretty straightforward.
+It gets more interesting when you want to print the proof tree in LaTeX.